Prerelease:GoldenEye 007 (Nintendo 64)

 It's not known when these shots are from, exactly, but they're closer to final than the ones above.
 The Russian Soldiers are in now, but some of the geometry and texturing is still different than the final game.

 An infamous image showing an armed scientist.
 The quality of this scan is atrocious, but the image definitely comes from later in development: the soldiers are in their final uniform, the texturing looks final, and there are glass props.
-It was speculated that there might have been soldiers disguised as scientists in this mission, but that's jumping to a conclusion since there's no real evidence for it.
+It was speculated that there might have been soldiers disguised as scientists in this mission, but there's no real evidence for it.

 In the final game, scientists can draw a DD44 and attack you if you injure them twice without killing them.
 The scientist here is carrying a rifle or SMG, though.